ffiori/highlight-api-demos/README.md

 ## How to highlight text *without* the Highlight API

 Traditionally, a common way to highlight different pieces of text dynamically in a webpage is to just wrap the content with a new `<span>` with a particular class or id that is given a specific style.
-An example of this technique can be found in [chromium code search](https://source.chromium.org)'s custom find on page, where if you look for text inside a source code file, the site highlights all matching strings with new spans.
-An actual screenshot is show next:
+An example of this technique can be found in [chromium code search](https://source.chromium.org)'s custom find-on-page, where if you look for text inside a source code file, the site highlights all matching strings with new spans.
+An actual screenshot is shown next:

 ![Screenshot of real-life example of wrapping text with spans to highlight find-on-page results in Chromium Code Search](resources/custom-find-on-page-spans.png)